Veykril/tlborm/src/macros/patterns/push-down-acc.md

             [e, e, e]
 ```

 However, this would require each intermediate step to expand to an incomplete expression.
-Even
-though the intermediate results will never be used *outside* of a macro context, it is still
+Even though the intermediate results will never be used *outside* of a macro context, it is still forbidden.
-forbidden.

-Push-down, however, allows us to incrementally build up a sequence of tokens without needing to
-actually have a complete construct at any point prior to completion.
-In the example given at the
+Push-down, however, allows us to incrementally build up a sequence of tokens without needing to actually have a complete construct at any point prior to completion.
-top, the sequence of macro invocations proceeds as follows:
+In the example given at the top, the sequence of invocations proceeds as follows:

 ```rust,ignore
 init_array! { String:: from ( "hi!" ) ; 3 }